winterbe/sequency/README.md

 <script src="https://unpkg.com/sequency" crossorigin="anonymous"></script>
 ```

-## How sequences works
+## How Sequency works

-Sequency is centered around a single class `Sequence` to process any kind of iterable data.
+Sequency is centered around a single class called `Sequence` to process any kind of iterable data such as arrays, sets or maps.
 The API is inspired by [Kotlin](https://kotlinlang.org/) [Sequences](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.sequences/-sequence/index.html).

-Each `Sequence` provides a fluent functional API consisting of intermediate and terminal operations.
-Intermediate functions return a new sequence, thus enabling method chaining while terminal functions return an arbitrary result.

-Sequences can be created with one of the following functions:
+Sequences can be created by utilizing one of the following functions:

 ```js
 import {sequenceOf, asSequence, emptySequence} from 'sequency';